emacs-eask/easky/README.md

 ## 📇 Support Commands

-All in one commands, these are commands we recommend you start with!
+All in-one commands, these are commands we recommend you start with!

 | Commands         | Description                                    |
 |------------------|------------------------------------------------|